qiniu/hadoop-kodo/docs/test.md

 > `java.lang.NoSuchMethodError`, please first in the outermost `hadoop` repository, execute
 > the `mvn install -DskipTests` command

-# Living Test the hadoop-qiniu Module
+# Living Test the hadoop-kodo Module

-To test `kodo://` filesystem client，two files in `hadoop-qiniu/src/test/resources` which pass in authentication details to the test runner are needed.
+To test `kodo://` filesystem client，two files in `hadoop-kodo/src/test/resources` which pass in authentication details to the test runner are needed.

 1. `auth-keys.xml`